 Experience under the Gas Accord has indicated that certain adjustments are appropriate, particularly with regard to customer balancing requirements and charges; to issuance of OFOs; to whether OFOs are issued on a system-wide or customer-specific basis; and to the operational information provided to the market and to individual shippers.

-This Agreement represents a settlement on these issues set forth herein in the context of the Natural Gas Strategy OIR (R.98-01-011 and I. 99-07-003) of the California Public Utilities Commission (“CPUC” or “Commission”).
+This Agreement represents a settlement on these issues set forth herein in the context of the Natural Gas Strategy OIR (R.98-01-011 and I. 99-07-003) of the CPUC.
 Not all of the provisions agreed to herein require tariff changes, and some provisions have already been implemented.
 Nevertheless, it is important and appropriate to document here all issues where parties have agreed to changes in operating guidelines and procedures.

 This Agreement does not change the basic principles and structure of the Gas Accord as agreed to by the settling parties to the Gas Accord and as approved by the Commission in Decision 97-08-055.
 The operating guideline and gas tariff changes included within this Agreement, and made a part hereof, are intended to modify certain limited implementation parameters of the Gas Accord, and the Settlement Parties agree that such revisions are within the original bounds of the Gas Accord structure.